mhogrefe/malachite/docs/mapping/num-integers.md

 [Conversion](#conversion), bytes, digits, or strings, re-serialized on the other side.

 That closes the type-level mapping.
-What remains of the num-bigint experience is its generic face, the num-traits and num-integer traits themselves, which the traits page, next in this family, takes up for code written against `T: Num` rather than a concrete bignum.
+What remains of the num-bigint experience is its generic face, the num-traits and num-integer traits themselves, which [the traits page](/mapping/num-traits/) takes up for code written against `T: Num` rather than a concrete bignum.